Skip to main content

 Does a DUII conviction automatically prove liability?

 A conviction is strong evidence, but you still must prove that the impaired driving caused the collision and document your damages.
+The civil claim does not become automatic just because the criminal case ends in a conviction.

 Can I still recover if I was partially at fault?